Azure/AzureDataLake/docs/SDK/Tutorials.md

 * DataLakeManagementClient: allows you to manage account operations such as creating, deleting, or updating properties
 * DataLakeFileSystemClient: allows you to browse, create, and delete files

 To create any Data Lake client you need to provide your Azure credentials via a CloudCredentials object.
-The CloudCredentials object requires a profile client obtained with your username, password and subscription ID.
 Here is an example application that creates two Data Lake clients.

     namespace DataLakeConsoleApp
     {